Ballemy History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Ballemy is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Ballemy family lived in Shropshire.
-The name could also be derived as a nickname meaning my good friend
+The name could also be derived as a nickname meaning my good friend Literally, the name is derived from the Norman-French word belamy, "fair friend," which was used much in the depreciatory way in which we now employ "good fellow."

 Early Origins of the Ballemy family